spillz/codeblocks-python/README.rst

 Building from Source
 --------------------

-There are two Code::Blocks projects for each of the plugins (one for Windows and obe for Linux) and the XmlRpcEmbedder library that is used to control remote python processes from Code::Blocks.
+There are two Code::Blocks projects for each of the plugins (one for Windows and one for Linux) and the XmlRpcEmbedder library that is used to control remote python processes from Code::Blocks.
 There is also a workspace file for Windows and Linux containing all of the projects.